Tucked between the early street corner Doo Wop groups and the mid-60s British invasion was the phenomenon known as the Girl Groups.

 wide audience.

 Starting in 1958, all-Girl Groups became more visible and started to hit the charts with regularity.
+A great beginning for all the girl groups that would provide future hits and respect from the all boy groups.

 Take time to smile a little and watch Carrie Underwood, Kristin Chenoweth, and Christina Applegate in a 60s medley from 2009 All-Star Special.